3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ## Conclusion (2m)

-As a developer, you will have to use Git everyday.
-The learning curve is steep and all the principles of version control can  be a bit confusing sometimes.
-This is why we ask students to push their homework everyday and to commit hourly during project time.
+As a developer, you will use Git everyday.
+The learning curve is steep and all of the principles of version control can be a bit confusing sometimes.
+This is why we ask students to pull from our class master repository everyday, create github repositories for your homework and to commit hourly during project time.

 Don't get frustrated by all of the new commands because we will have plenty of time to practice them during this course.